anna-ssg/anna/site/content/posts/fireside_anna.md

   - Anirudh
 ---

+There are several amazing SSGs out there, like [Hugo](https://gohugo.io/) and [11ty](https://www.11ty.dev/).
+Building your own SSG is an amazing learning experience.
+It also motivates one to maintain and improve their personal site.

 > Presented and written by Adhesh, Anirudh, Aditya and Nathan

 Building personal blogs from the ground up can be a *tedious process*.
 Some of us